You need a new dining room table, but the rest is a mystery. Learn the language that will help you determine the form, function, and fashion you need.

 Countryside Amish Furniture offers dining room and kitchen tables in sizes, shapes and domestic hardwood to match your space and style.
 Our Amish-built kitchen tables help you create an every-day or formal dining space that is comfortable for gatherings large and small.

-Modern, edgy, and Amish handcrafted, the Mid-century-inspired Evanston Butterfly Leaf Table effortlessly expands to accept an 18-inch center leaf.
+Modern, edgy, and Amish handcrafted, the Mid-century-inspired Cochran Butterfly Leaf Table effortlessly expands to accept an 18-inch center leaf.

 A mixed-material dining room centerpiece, the Cardiff leg table utilizes both kiln-dried American hardwood and powder coated metal in its modern design.